illiliti/respectful-software/README.md

 Since neither OSS nor FOSS define how to work with a community, any **(FL)OSS** software can completely disregard and disrespect it.
-For example, if you need to contribute an important fix to such software, its owners can, but not limited to,
+For example, if you need to contribute an important fix to said software, its owners can, but not limited to,

 - force you to give up your personal information and then sell it to the